NorthSecond/Northsecond/README.md

 ## Brief introduction

 * Undergraduate in School of Software Engineering, Sun Yat-Sen University.
-* Rookie in the field of robust computer vision.
+* Rookie in the field of computer vision.
 * Still have a long way to go.

 ## Contact information